ucs-compute-solutions/FlashStack_IMM_Ansible/README.md

 1. Variable that require customer inputs are part of group_vars/all.yml
 2. Variable that do not typically require customer input (e.g. descriptions etc.) are present under role_name/defauls/main.yml.

-**NOTE:** All pools and policies created using these playbooks are tagged with user_defined_prefix and "ansible" to easily filter the configuration.
+Setup all the variables before executing the playbooks as detailed in the CVD.
+Intersight's pools and policies created using these playbooks are tagged with user_defined_prefix and "ansible" to easily filter the configuration.

 <br />